Norma Geller’s ’87 philanthropy is driven by enlightenment

 “This wonderful, darling young lady is working really hard,” Geller says.

-Every year since Geller’s graduation from Carroll, she has sponsored the annual Albert I. and Norma C. Geller Lecture Series in the sociology department and developed the Norma C. Geller Fund for Human Relations and the Albert I. and Norma C. Geller World Hunger Fund at John Carroll.
-The Gellers also have donated the new Hillel building of the Jewish Federation of Cleveland, which is named after them.
+Every year since Geller’s graduation from Carroll, she has sponsored the annual Albert I. and Norma C. Geller Lecture Series in the sociology department at John Carroll.
+The Gellers also gave a lead gift for CWRU’s new Hillel building.
 The couple donates to other charities as well.

 “We’re not billionaires by any stretch of the imagination, but my husband’s motto is you only go through life once, so make a difference,” she says.
 “I told him if I outlive him, I’m putting ‘He made a difference’ on the back of the stone.”